How to ensure democracy survives

 Is that democracy, or idiocy at work?

-We must remember too that dictators are essentially sociopathic types, and one of the benchmark qualities of a sociopath is their ability to pretend, to act, to put on a false front and they are pathological liars too - which is why one can NEVER measure their authenticity or sincerity by the words coming out of their mouths - one can ONLY see past their facade by demanding they meet certain standards - and it is those standards which betray their true nature.
+We must remember that dictators are sociopaths, and one of the benchmark qualities of a sociopath is their ability to pretend, to act, to put on a false front and they are pathological liars too - which is why one can NEVER measure their authenticity or sincerity by the words coming out of their mouths, their rhetoric nor their claims - one can ONLY see past their facade by closely and unbiasedly examining their backgrounds, their past - because a close examination will inevitably reveal their true character and only an idiot, a criminal or an oligarch who feeds on disruption, would support such a person for political office.

 If you are doubting the veracity of these words, ask yourself this; have you ever met or heard of a sociopathic firefighter?
 It sounds like an odd question, but here is where the rubber meets the road, because firefighters put their lives on the line every day to save other's lives, and by the nature of that job, they are required to help others, and that is a quality that a sociopath simply does NOT possess - they will never put their lives on the line for anyone - quite the opposite, they expect others to put their lives on the line for them - which is why behind nearly every war will be found a sociopath campaigning a false agenda, and demanding that YOU go spill your blood for them.